mavickers/articles/Sitefinity/external-sitefinity-components.md

+## Creating and Consuming Sitefinity Components in a Separate Visual Studio Project

 ### Overview
 This document provides a brief explanation on how to create Sitefinity widgets in a secondary Visual Studio project so that they may be consumed in multiple Sitefinity web projects.
 Using this approach will allow a developer to reuse widgets by including a reference to a common Sitefinity widgets project and importing precompiled front-end widgets by way of front-end build tools such as grunt or gulp.